muneebhassan437/ANN_project/README.md

 With these results, I was able to reach a train_cost accuracy of 90% and validation_cost accuracy of 84%.

 # How to run the code
 Make sure all the files are in the same directory.
 Open VS code terminal and type "gcc main.c mymodel.c -lsodium -lm" within the directory where the files are stored.
-This will create and obect code.
+This will create the object code.
-To run the object object code, type "./a.out"
+To run the object code, type "./a.out"